ian-gla/gnssmapper/readme.rst

 Requirements
 ============
-GnssMapper depends on the GeoPandas package and its underlying dependencies, including PyGeos.
+GnssMapper depends on the GeoPandas package and its underlying dependencies.
 If you do not have these installed, we recommend following the `instructions <https://gnssmapper.readthedocs.io/en/latest/getting_started/installation.html>`__.

 GnssMapper has only been tested with the following setup:
     Python     : 3.9.1
     GEOS       : 3.9.0
-    GDAL       : 3.2.1
+    GDAL       : 3.4.1
-    PROJ       : 7.2.1
+    PROJ       : 8.2.1
-    geopandas  : 0.8.2
+    geopandas  : 0.14.3
-    pandas     : 1.2.2
+    pandas     : 2.2.2
-    fiona      : 1.8.18
+    fiona      : 1.9.6
-    numpy      : 1.19.5
+    numpy      : 1.26.5
-    shapely    : 1.7.1
+    shapely    : 2.0.3
-    pyproj     : 3.0.0.post1
+    pyproj     : 3.6.1
-    pygeos     : 0.9

 Installation
 ============